Nihility-Shift/DelayedShards/README.md

 ### 💡 Function

-- Inserting shards into the map adds them to a queue for the pilot to activate at any time
+- Inserting shards into the map adds them to a queue for the pilot to activate at any time.
+- On insertion of a data shard, it's execution is paused and stored in a list owned by the host.
+- On execution request, a shard's execution is unpaused/runs.
+- Creates a GUI to display how many escord and minefield shards are stored/queued.
+- Adds keybinds for shard execution.
+- Settings can be configured at any time via F5 menu.

 ### 🎮 Client Usage

-- The Host must have the mod
+- The Host must have the mod.
-- The Pilot should have the mod
+- The Pilot should have the mod.
+- Shard count can be viewed in the bottom left corner when visible.
+Default visibility requires the local player to actively be piloting
-- View shard count and configure keybinds at F5 > Mod Settings > Delayed Shards
+- View shard count and configure keybinds at F5 > Mod Settings > Delayed Shards.
-- Activate Escort and Minefield shards with `2` and `3` respectively while sitting in the pilot's seat
+- Activate Escort and Minefield shards with `2` and `3` respectively while sitting in the pilot's seat.
-- Clients without the mod can use `!ActivateShard` and `!CountShards` instead of keybinds
+- Clients without the mod can use `!ActivateShard` and `!CountShards` instead of keybinds.

 ### 👥 Multiplayer Functionality